Code-Institute-Submissions/how-do-you-do/README.md

 As potential student who wants to study English online, I want to see pricing and structure of the courses, so that I can choose one that is right for me.
-I want to find easily.
+I want to find easily on any device.

 As I land on landing page of how-do-you-do.com I have option of viewing the website in other languages, by clicking on the language name in the right top corner.If I was visiting on mobile device, I would see country flags instead.